Easy Design Ideas for a Lego Room Theme

 - Buttons, stickers, or other decorations

-- Hot glue gun (for heavier decorations)
+- Hot glue gun (for heavier embellishments)

 - Cut out the paper.
 Put Mod Podge on the wooden letter.
 Place the paper on top and smooth with your fingers.